 4. Paul Thomas Anderson

-Paul Anderson found success and fame with ‘Boogie Nights’.
+Paul Thomas Anderson found success and fame with ‘Boogie Nights’.
 From there on, Anderson has gone into the different genres of filmmaking and come out with products unexpectedly entertaining to watch.
 Films such as ‘Magnolia’, ‘Punch-Drunk Love’, ‘There Will Be Blood’ and ‘The Master’ all are essentially as different from each other as they can get.
-His last effort ‘Inherent Vice’ was disappointing, but that doesn’t mean we have lost hope in him.
+‘Inherent Vice’ was disappointing, but he came back strongly with ‘Phantom Thread’.

 2. Boogie Nights